Last updated on June 2nd, 2021

 - Not sensitive – cannot be used for immunity screening

-- Often non-specific e.g. cross-reactivity between HSV and VZV
+- Often non-specific e.g. cross-reactivity between herpes-simplex virus (HSV) and varicella-zoster virus ( VZ)V

 Hsiung GD.
 Diagnostic Virology.
 Ed.
 3. New Haven, CT: Yale University Press, 1982